 Underwater spearfishing for nongame fish (other than carp) is only allowed at the waters listed on page 13.

 Taking carp

-You may use a variety of techniques-including angling, archery (excluding crossbows, unless otherwise authorized), a spear from above the surface of the water, or underwater spearfishing-to take carp in any water during its open fishing season.
+You may use a variety of techniques-including angling, archery, crossbow, a spear from above the surface of the water, or underwater spearfishing-to take carp in any water during its open fishing season.